quat1024/BotaniaTweaks/README.md

 * Run those through a tool like BON2 so you have deobfuscated versions (make sure to use the same mappings version)
 * Build and run as usual

+You might also want to grab a copy of ModTweaker - i'm using 4.0.13 right now - to use some of its Botania ZenScript features in your test scripts.
+Please don't actually *depend* on it, softly or hardly.

 Featureset
 ==========